-Both come with a wide range of emojis and both support GIF provided by GIPHY.
+Both come with a wide range of emoji and both support GIF provided by GIPHY.
 A neat feature SwiftKey has is emoji prediction.
 If you turn on this feature, you will be able to see emoji related to the term you type.
 For example, I can see the toilet emoji whenever I type “tiol”.
-It works with any emoji, for example, emotions, countries, behaviour etc.
+It works with any emoji available.

-Meanwhile swiping the space bar from right to left opens Emoji, GIF and Stickers menu.
-Both apps come with eight different types of emoji sections and different stickers to use in the messages.
-The limitations of Gboard stop her.
-With stickers, you can create collections and save for future use, and SwiftKey comes with a basic image editor where you can add stickers to images and send them in the messages.
+Meanwhile swiping the space bar from right to left opens Emoji, GIF and Stickers menu in Gboard.
+Both apps come with eight different types of categorised emoji sections and different stickers to use in the messages.
+In SwiftKey, with stickers, you can create collections and save to use later.
+SwiftKey also comes with a basic image editor in which you can add stickers to images and send in the messages.

 In the latest version of SwiftKey, there is a new option which is the translator.
 Gboard also comes with a translation feature.
-To enable the translation in SwiftKey, you can tap on the translate button on the top row while in Gboard, we can tap on G icon and the option would appear next to emoji.
+To enable the translation in SwiftKey, you can tap on the translate button on the top row while in Gboard, we can touch on G icon and the option will appear next to the emoji button.

-SwiftKey can translate to over 70 languages when the phone is connected to the internet.
-If you want the keyboard to translate the text when the internet connection is not available, then you can download Microsoft Translator which works with SwiftKey to translate the text offline.
+SwiftKey can translate to over 70 languages when the internet is available.
+If you want the keyboard to translate the text when the internet connection is not available, then download Microsoft Translator which works with SwiftKey to translate the text offline.

 - You can quickly send the current location in a message after pressing the location button in SwiftKey Keyboard.
 SwiftKey: 7.

 - SwiftKey Keyboard comes with Incognito Mode in which you can search for all your secrets.
-SwiftKey:10.
+SwiftKey:11.

 - Gboard marks the wrong spelled words.
 Gboard: 7.

-- Gboard has an option for an on-screen copy, paste, move text cursor etc. The option is available in the settings menu after taping G icon.
-Gboard: 9
+- Gboard has an option for an on-screen copy, paste, move text cursor etc. The feature is available in the settings menu after taping G icon.
+Gboard: 9.

-When I first wrote this article, the score was 10 and 4, but now Gboard has added new features which would bring Gboard a few steps closer.
-Google is a great company but Gboard is still new, and it will take some time for Gboard to be an ultimate keyboard app.
-For now, we can see the scores SwiftKey: 11 and Gboard: 9 and close this chapter.
+Alright, it is the end of SwiftKey vs Gboard battle.
+When I first wrote this article, the score was 10 SwiftKey and 4 Gboard, but now Gboard has added new features which have bought Gboard very close.
+Take a look at the score SwiftKey: 12 and Gboard: 9.
 What app you use and why?
-Leave your thoughts in the comments below so we can chat.
+Leave your thoughts in the comments below so we can discuss more.

 Image information: The images used in this comparison are the screenshots of the app.
 The copyright owner for these images is most likely the owner of the app.
-Feel free to message me, if you have any concerns about the images.
+Last updated on 18/03/2019.